dianping/cat/lib/python/README.md

 Log an error.

-Error is a light exception, with `type = Exception` and name is given by the 1st parameter.
+Error is a light exception, with `type = Exception` and name given by the 1st parameter.

 ```python
 # Same as cat.log_event("Exception", "e1")